-The days of being impressed by being able to send an email from your phone have long gone.
-With the technology of today, many jobs can be done completely from home or even in a coffee shop if it has good Wi-Fi.
+The days of being impressed by being able to send an email from your phone are long gone.
+With today's technology, many jobs can be done completely from home, or even in a coffee shop if it has good Wi-Fi.
 So, now that some of us have been liberated from the office, what’s next for cloud computing?
-According to Acumatica, “a MultiCloud world”.
-Now that so many services are available on cloud platforms it gives new options for users to integrate their various cloud services, making them accessible together for the users regardless of their location.
+According to Acumatica, “a MultiCloud world” is.
+Now that so many services are available on cloud platforms, it gives new options for users to integrate their various cloud services, making them accessible for the users regardless of their location.

 How the Cloud Works to Communicate

 The first thing you need to know for this to make sense is that the term “The Cloud” is a bit misleading.
 When people say “the cloud” it’s just a title.
-The reality is that the cloud isn’t one big room with Adobe Creative Cloud in one section and Microsoft Office 365 in another, they are actually on separate clouds.
-Think of these clouds as individual houses in a world referred to as The Cloud rather than the concept of a big cloud that houses minor cloud in suites.
+The reality is that the cloud isn’t one big room with Adobe Creative Cloud in one section and Microsoft Office 365 in another.
+They are actually on separate clouds.
+Think of these clouds as individual houses in a world referred to as The Cloud rather than the concept of a big cloud that houses minor clouds in suites.

 How they work is that those individual clouds communicate with a browser to share data, but they can’t communicate with other clouds because they are in separate environments.
-Because of this, manually integrating different clouds is no easy task namely because many clouds are built with different infrastructures.
+Because of this, manually integrating different clouds is no easy task, mostly because many clouds are built with different infrastructures.

 How Do Clouds Work Together?

-One might think that since the cloud communicates with the browser and the browser can communicate with other clouds it would be fairly easy to get the two clouds to communicate with one another.
-But integrating separate clouds is more complex than that, this is because:
+One might think that since the cloud communicates with the browser and the browser can communicate with other clouds, it would be fairly easy to get the two clouds to communicate with one another, but integrating separate clouds is more complex than that, because:

 - A browser does not have access to data across clouds.